 - The thought of folding and carrying a deluxe double stroller while also corralling twin toddlers may seem more trouble than it’s worth.
 You may choose to opt for a more flimsy, but easier-to-handle double umbrella stroller.
 It may not be as smooth to push around, but it’s definitely lighter and less of a hassle.

-- Rather than packing a double stroller, consider bringing or renting two individual lighter weight strollers.
+- Rather than packing a double stroller, consider bringing or renting two individual lightweight strollers.
 This situation may work best if you’re traveling with extra adults who can help with carrying kids while other adults fold up and carry the strollers.

 Add Personal Flair to Your Stroller for Easier Viewing

 There is ample designated stroller parking areas near almost every attraction in the Disney parks.
-There are even “Stroller Parking” areas where cast members will rearrange the parked strollers as people leave and new ones get dropped off.
+There are even “Stroller Parking” areas.
+Cast members will rearrange the parked strollers as people leave and new ones get dropped off.
 This rearrangement can make it difficult for you to locate your stroller.